On the resolution of $\ell_1$-norm minimization via a two-metric adaptive projection method: Introduction

 and choose $D_k$ such that it is diagonal regarding $I_k^+$, i.e.:

-The problem is fixed via this approach.
-Moreover, if the non-diagonal part of $D_k$ is constructed based on the Hessian inverse, it can be shown that under the assumption of second-order sufficient conditions and strict complementarity, the sequence of iterates identifies the manifold and is attracted to the local solution at a superlinear rate.
-Recently, the worst-case complexity property of the two-metric projection method in nonconvex setting has been studied in \cite{wu2024study}: the algorithm can locate an $\epsilon$-approximate first-order optimal point in $\mathcal{O}(\epsilon^{-3})$ iterations.
-By properly scaling $D_k$, the complexity result is enhanced to $\mathcal{O}(\epsilon^{-2})$.
+The problem is fixed via this approach. {In particular, $I_k^+$ includes the coordinates where the iterate is sufficiently close to the boundary and the negative gradient points to the boundary.} Moreover, if the non-diagonal part of $D_k$ is constructed based on the Hessian inverse, it can be shown that under the assumption of second-order sufficient conditions, the sequence of iterates identifies the active constraints in finite number of iterations and is attracted to a nondegenerate critical point (critical point satisfies strict complementarity) at a superlinear rate.

-Note that the $\ell_1$-norm regularization problem is equivalent to a bound-constrained optimization problem when splitting $x$ into non-negative variables representing positive and negative components of $x$.
-Two-metric projection can be applied to this bound-constrained reformulation to resolve \cref{l1min}.
-Unfortunately, this approach may lead to numerical instability because the linear system may not have a solution when using Hessian inverse to build $D_k$ even if the Hessian of the original problem is positive-defnite \cite{schmidt2010graphical}.
-Also note that global convergence and local superlinear convergence rate of the two-metric projection method require that the eigenvalues of $D_k$ are uniformly bounded (hence the sub-Hessian needs to be uniformly nonsingular), and the Newton system needs to be solved exactly.
-These requirements are rarely met in practice.
-One may also use (limited) BFGS to approximate the sub-Hessian as in \cite{schmidt2007fast} to build $D_k$.
-However, this will compromise the algorithm's ability to find highly accurate solutions within reasonable time.
-Detailed discussion is in Section~\ref{sec: disc}.